BuildCircle/dbt-kata/README.md

 ## Setup & Running

 This project is configured to use **DuckDB**, so you don't need to set up an external database.
+If you are not confident running locally, use a github workspace with a blank template.

 ### Prerequisites
 *   Python 3.8+ installed.